 At Embrace we strive to make your experience with pet insurance the best it can be.

-We start by hiring people who care about pets and their owners.
-You'll also be kept informed every step of the way when you submit a claim.
+We start by hiring people who care about pets and their owners: Meet our team!
+We'll keep you informed every step of the way when you submit a claim.

 Embrace is easy to do business with.
 No gotchas, no gimmicks.